What Is a Solutions Architect? Role, Skills, Salary & Career Path

 What is the difference between a pre-sales and delivery solutions architect?

 A pre-sales solutions architect works within a vendor’s commercial team, designing proposed solutions for prospective customers as part of the sales process.
-They contribute to RFP responses and run proof-of-concept evaluations.
 A delivery solutions architect makes architectural decisions during actual implementation, working more closely with engineering and project delivery teams.

 How does a solutions architect contribute to RFP responses?